shivansh0005/DevTinder/Readme.md

  -> DATA SANITIZATION->API level validation on PATCH AND SIGNUP post API ->Used npm validator package for validation email at schema level.
  ->Created a custom validators.

+ # Encrypting Passwords

+ ->Created a validation function for signup api ->Install bcrypt package
+ ->Create passwordHash using bcrypt.hash &save the user using encrypted pass

+ ->Created a Login api and validated the User